Bayesian analysis of longitudinal multilevel data using brms and rethinking - part 1

 One approach is to not impose any further structure.
 We could make the assumption that every individual is completely different from each other, such that their outcomes do not inform each other.
 That would mean we allow values of \(a_{i,0}\) and \(b_{i,0}\) to be different for each individual, and let them be completely independent from each other.
 Such a model is (in McElreath’s terminology) a no pooling model.
 Such a model is expected to fit the data for each individual well.
 But it would lead to overfitting, trying to estimate too many parameters given the data.
 That means the estimates for the parameters will be uncertain, and thus our question of interest, the possible impact of dose, will be hard to answer.
 Also, it won’t be very good at predicting future individuals.

 On the other extreme, we could instead assume that all individuals share the same parameter values, i.e. \(a_{i,0} = a_0\) and \(b_{i,0} = b_0\).
 This is called a full pooling model.
 You see this model often in data analyses, when investigators take the mean of some measurements and then just model the means.
-For our example, it we would be modeling the mean virus load time-series trajectory for all individuals in a given dose group.
+For our example, we would be modeling the mean virus load time-series trajectory for all individuals in a given dose group.
 This type of model can extract the population level (in our case dose) effect, but by ignoring the variation among individuals for the same dose, the model is likely overly confident in its estimates, and it leads to underfitting of the data.
 By not allowing differences between individuals, the model is likely too restrictive and thus is not that great at capturing the patterns seen in the data.
 We’ll explore that when we fit the models.

 An intermediate model - and usually the best approach - is one that neither allows the \(a_{i,0}\) and \(b_{i,0}\) to be completely independent or forces them to be exactly the same.
 Instead, it imposes some correlation between the parameters.
 This leads to the mixed/hierarchical/multilevel modeling approach.
 Such an approach can be implemented in both a frequentist or Bayesian framework.
 Here, we focus on the Bayesian approach, which I personally find more intuitive since everything is explicit and spelled out.